 (1) The accidental actions that should be taken into account depend upon:

-the measures taken for preventing or reducing the severity of an accidental action;
+— the measures taken for preventing or reducing the severity of an accidental action;

-the probability of occurrence of the identified accidental action;
+— the probability of occurrence of the identified accidental action;

-the consequences of failure due to the identified accidental action;
+— the consequences of failure due to the identified accidental action;

-public perception of the risk; and
+— public perception of the risk; and

-the level of acceptable risk.
+— the level of acceptable risk.

 NOTE 1 In practice, the occurrence and consequences of accidental actions can be associated with a certain risk level.
 If this level cannot be accepted, additional measures are necessary.
 A zero-risk level, however, is impracticable and, in most cases, it is necessary to accept a certain level of risk.
 Such a risk level can be determined by various factors, such as the potential number of casualties, the economic consequences and the cost of safety measures.